-Matthew joined the business as a new graduate after completing his degree at Sheffield Hallam University and he is now benefiting from Capula’s graduate programme.
+Matthew joined the business on Capula’s graduate programme and is now working in the Nuclear sector.
 As Capula is a corporate partner of the IET he soon hopes to progress towards becoming a Chartered Engineer.
 Here he gives his observations and impressions of the business so far.

 Have you always been interested in engineering?